martinecker/rudebuild/README.txt

 ----------------------

 RudeBuild is written in C# and requires the .NET framework 3.5 or higher.
-It also uses the CommandLineParser library that is available here: http://commandline.codeplex.com/
+RudeBuild uses the CommandLineParser library that is available at https://commandline.codeplex.com as well as Wix# to generate the MSI setup available at https://wixsharp.codeplex.com.